 Vesa is a game industry consultant and ecosystem developer based in Finland.
 He works for the City of Helsinki as a Business Advisor supporting game companies.
 He has over a decade of experience in the industry in various positions, from startups to AAA.
 He has been a leader with IGDA Finland for almost 15 years and an enthusiastic Game Jam organizer at Finnish Game Jam scene since 2010.
 He was elected to the IGDA Board of Directors in 2016 and was the first person outside of North America to serve as Chairman.
 He speaks highly of international collaboration and is a familiar face at conferences around the globe.

-We in Games Finland Ry - Leadership Workshop
+Leadership workshop: Empathetic Communication by We in Games Finland Ry

 We in Games Finland is a non-profit organization for everyone looking to improve diversity and inclusiveness within the games industry.
 Our goal since 2011 has been to attract more diverse talent to the games industry as contributors, employees, and founders in Finland.
 Today, our goal is still the same – but we’ve grown from a network of like-minded peers into an actual non-profit organization to support marginalized groups in games on a broader spectrum.